 He likes to find places that are off the beaten track in the hope of capturing that elusive shot to add to his gallery collection.
 He plans to explore much more of the varied county of Cornwall over the coming months and years, including Bodmin Moor and the clay country, but will always have an affinity with the coast.

-Cscape artist Sarah Blakey lives and paints on the south coast of Cornwall.
-An avid photographer, she spends many hours recording the working life of Cornish and Devonshire harbours and creeks as inspiration for her paintings of river and seascapes, boats and fishermen.
-She loves to explore the coasts and estuaries of Cornwall by boat, soaking up the atmosphere and always returning home with a wealth of material and ideas
+Artist Sarah Blakey lives and paints on the south coast of Cornwall.
+She spends many hours studying the working life of Cornish and Devonshire harbours and creeks as inspiration for her paintings of river and seascapes, boats and fishermen.

 Sarah paints in Chromacolour, a highly-pigmented, permanent and lightfast medium, first developed for colouring animation cells and adapted to a high-quality artists’ paint.
 The velvety matt finish gives her paintings the depth and vibrancy she seeks.

-Her work is about bringing colour and interest to everyday scenes in order to capture the essence of working life on the rivers and seas.
-She builds up layers of shapes as the painting progresses, the curve of a sea wall becoming the hull of a boat, the foot of a cliff becoming the shape of a trawlerman's back.
+Her work is about bringing colour and interest to everyday scenes in order to capture the essence of working life on the rivers and seas and under the ground.
+She builds up layers of shapes as the painting progresses, the curve of a sea wall becoming the hull of a boat, the foot of a mine shaft becoming the shape of a miner's back.